 We draft and interpret employment contracts.
 When disputes arise, we engage in negotiations and litigation.
 Our work in these areas is often interrelated with issues of wrongful termination of employment.

 Unfair competition is an area in which we have had extensive experience over a 25-year period.
 Our employment lawyers in New Jersey continually advise clients with respect to protection of trade secrets, confidential information and customer relationships.
 We have drafted many restrictive covenants for employee contracts, and when the need for swift action arises, we are well equipped to generate effective court papers in minimal time to support or oppose an emergency application for injunctive relief, and if necessary, file emergent appeals.
 We litigate non-compete agreements regularly and are the “go to” firm for many leading corporations that utilize non-compete agreements.
 We are equally experienced at following these matters through to a satisfactory conclusion, which more often than not involves further negotiations after the immediate situation is brought under control.
 In the course of this work, our attorneys have become familiar with many specialized, technical non-legal subject matters.

 In addition to handling matters before the NLRB, PERC, EEOC and New Jersey Division on Civil Rights (referred to elsewhere in this summary), we have broad experience in the handling of all other employment-related administrative actions.
-On the federal level, our expertise includes handling matters before the U.S. Department of Labor, Wage and Hour Division, the OFCCP, the OSHA, the Mine Safety and Health Administration and the Nuclear Regulatory Commission.
+On the federal level, our expertise includes handling matters before the U.S. Department of Labor, Wage and Hour Division, the OFCCP and OSHA.
 On the state level, our expertise includes unemployment compensation claims, wage and hour claims and miscellaneous enforcement matters.
 We are experienced in handling administrative trials before administrative law judges and appeals to the federal and state appellate courts.